mfarisgh/ColorNote_Automation_Test_Faris/README.md

 This is a POC Groovy/Java project for Automation Testing using Katalon to test ColorNote mobile app.
 The goal of this project is to demonstrate how an Automation Testing is done using tools/frameworks.
 Of course this project is not limited to its current conditions.
-You may fork it and customize it further depending on your needs.
+You may clone it to your own environment and customize it further depending on your needs.

 * [Get to know about Automation Testing](https://www.techtarget.com/searchsoftwarequality/definition/automated-software-testing)
 * [Get to know Katalon](https://katalon.com/)